deepdarkwoods/290-assignment1/bio.md

 -Playing guitar, usually in the game Rocksmith

+### Fun Fact: I lived in a town called BigFoot, pop.
+312, for a large portion of my life !

 ##Programming Background

 -Wrote a fantasy battle game in CS 261
 -Created a text based football game, allowing users to call plays and formations